jinyongp/dotfiles/README.md

 $ git clone https://github.com/jinyongp/dotfiles.git ~/dotfiles
 ```

-Run `install.sh` to install all packages and plugins, and copy(symlink) all of the dotfiles in home directory.
+Run `install.sh` to install all packages and plugins I'm using, and copy(symlink) all of the dotfiles in home directory.
+All of the installation processes will proceed automatically.

 ```sh
 $ ~/dotfiles/install.sh